 Skip all the details.
 What is the best plan?

 There is no one best plan.
 Every plan is best for at least some people.
 Our rankings give you a good starting point, but only a starting point.
 If you don't want to be bothered with details, then check out only one or two plans carefully.
-But whatever else you do, read the "how we change" pages of the brochure, along with the summary of benefits near the end of the brochure before you stay in the plan you are in or sign up for a new plan.
+But whatever else you do, read the "how we change" pages of the brochure, along with the summary of benefits before you stay in the plan you are in or sign up for a new plan.

 I work in Washington DC.
 I have daughters aged 18 and 22.
 One will be in college in New York State, the other in grad school in another state.
 I need a plan where my daughters can get treatment where they live.